mahoney1/test/extend_multi_org_3_orgs-amended.md

             networks:
               - byfn

-3. // IGNORE - Run the following command manually to start up the 3rd Organization's CA server - ignore the messages about other nodes for now - you should see the CA server docker container is launched: (NOTE to Rob; this will go into the EYFN.sh script - just want to see messages for now)
+3. // IGNORE - Run the following command manually to start up the 3rd Organization's CA server - ignore the messages about other nodes for now - you should see the CA server docker container is launched: (NOTE to Rob; this will eventually go into the EYFN.sh script - just want to see messages on-screen for now)

-         # docker-compose -f docker-compose-ca3.yaml up -d  2>&1
+         docker-compose -f docker-compose-ca3.yaml up -d  2>&1

 We've now completed the 'Fabric' elements of the 3-Org configuration.
+We'll now move on to the Composer tasks of onboarding a business network participant from Org 3, such that he can transact on the existing business network and it can be seen by the others.

+The remainder of the tutorial describes Composer tasks, namely:

+    - update the common connection profile to includes Org 3's Fabric config (eg. Org 3's CA server, two peers etc) and Organizational metadata
+    - build an Org3 PeerAdmin business network card to install the `trade-network` code on Org 3's peers
+    - the act of an existing Org admin binding an Org3 participant (and associated Org 3 identity) to the business network
+    - issuing identities, as an admin of Org 3 and creating business network cards for the Org 3 participants
+    - checking the ability to create transactions, as an Org 3 issued identity (and participant) on the same business network and verifying the ledger changes are seen, from someone in Org1.
+     - finally, in the Appendix: the steps for updating the endorsement policy on the running network (to require that 3 Organizations endorse transactions (rather than 2 previously) on the business network, before they are committed to the blockchain).

 <h2 class='everybody'>Step Four: Create Composer artifacts in preparation for Org 3's business network interaction</h2>